BassyKuo/MicrosoftLearning-Azure-DP100/README.md

-# DP100
+# DP-100

-Labs for Course DP-100: Designing and Implementing Data Science Solutions on Microsoft Azure
+This repo contains the lab files for course DP-100: Designing and Implementing an Azure Data Science Solution.

+The lab instructions are [here](labdocs/README.md).